DataJuggler/DataTier.Net/README.md

 When you get started with DataTier.Net, if you are creating projects for both .Net Framework and Dot Net Core then you will need to still complete Step 2 of the setup screen.
 If you only want to create Dot Net Core projects, you may skip installing the .Net Framework project templates.

-Note: As of today you must use Visual Studio 16.3 Preview 3 to use DataTier.Net with DotNetCore.
+Note: As of today you must use Visual Studio 16.3 Preview 4 is recommended to use DataTier.Net with DotNetCore.

 Install DataTier.Net.Core.ProjectTemplates